simpleairquality/SimpleAQ-Device/README.md

 ssh pi@raspberrypi.local
 ```
 using the default password `raspberry`.
+**If you intend on connecting your device to the public internet, please change your password using `passwd`!**

 On Ubuntu, while the device appears in the networking menu as "Ethernet Network (Netchip Linux-USB Gadget)", it may be necessary to first mark the connection as "Link-Local" only in `nm-connection-editor`:
 1. Run `nm-connection-editor` from the Host OS.